Former world super lightweight champion Amir Khan has been urged to stay in boxing after a playful MMA scrap with rising star Muhammad Mokaev.

-As part of his deal to bring the Amir Khan Boxing Hall and Academy to the city, regular shows will take place.
+Regular shows will take place as part of his deal to bring the Amir Khan Boxing Hall and Academy to the city.

-Previously, speaking about his role promoting, Khan had told WBN of some problems.
+Previously, speaking about his role in promotion, Khan had told WBN of some problems.
 It seems those have now been ironed out and he’s good to go.